 When you’re focused on someone else’s life choices, you’re not thinking about your client, your business, or the important parts of your life.

 4. Workplace gossip doesn't serve anyone

 Research by Stanford University’s Rob Willer shows that we take negative gossip about others seriously because we view it as useful information that can protect us.1 The result is that when someone spreads gossip about you, it’s difficult to shake off that reputation.
 This can damage your personal and professional opportunities.

 5. There's a difference between listening and engaging

 When you engage in gossip, you’re contributing to something that could ruin another person’s reputation.
 Listen if you must, and then either avoid participating in it or deflect it.

 In the beauty industry, our success is built on trust.
 We put hot wax and chemicals on faces!
-Gossip can quickly disintegrate that precious trust if your clients wonder what you say about them.
+Hair salon gossip can quickly disintegrate that precious trust if your clients wonder what you say about them.

 It’s really easy to get caught up in gossip when it’s about others, and really hard to let go of when it’s directed at you.
 Avoid getting into the fray.

 The next time workplace gossip shows up, quickly ask yourself, “Is this the best way to spend my time?”
 If the answer is no (and I bet it will be), simply excuse yourself from the conversation and instead pick up the phone and text a client you haven’t seen in a while and tell them how much they are missed.

 Note 1.
 Emma M. Sappala, PsychologyToday.com, “8 Things to Do If You’re the Target of Hurtful Gossip,” accessed July 2017, www.psychologytoday.com/blog/ feeling-it/201612/8-things-do-ifyoure- the-target-hurtful-gossip.